-This Knowledge Base article provides step-by-step instructions for testing and validating a Fused Android app on an Android device.
+This Knowledge Base article provides step-by-step instructions to sideload secured Android apps using ADB.
+This will allow developers to test and validate an Appdome-secured app on an Android device.

 We hope you find this knowledge base useful and enjoy using Appdome!

 How to Sideload Secured Android Apps using ADB

 Appdome is a no-code mobile app security platform designed to add security features in mobile apps.

 Appdome’s no-code mobile app security platform offers mobile developers, DevSec and security professionals a convenient and reliable way to protect Android and iOS apps without coding.
 When a user clicks “Build My App,” Appdome leverages a microservice architecture filled with 1000s of security plugins, and an adaptive code generation engine that matches the correct required plugins to the development environment, frameworks, and methods in each app.